-Check in/Check out procedures: In the morning we ask parents to sign in their children with a caregiver.
+Check in/Check out procedures: In the morning, we ask parents to sign their children in on the iPad.
 We do not follow-up on children who do not show up in the morning.
-Once in school-age care program care, the children are dismissed directly to school or to someone with written parent authorization only.
+Once in program care, the children are dismissed directly to school or to someone with written parent authorization only.